andrewvaughan/template-core/.github/CONTRIBUTING.md

 #### 2. `In Progress`

-While the Contributor is working on the Issue, the Issue **must** remain in the `In Progress` state.
+While a Contributor is working on an Issue, the Issue **must** remain in the `In Progress` state.
 This marks the Issue as claimed for other developers and is the project's primary mechanism for avoiding a duplication of efforts.

 If you, as a Contributor, can no longer work on an effort, please add a comment to the Issue so that the Project Maintainers can revert the Issue state back to `Pending Initiation` for another Contributor to claim.